 - Fencing was replaced to ensure we were able to keep out kangaroos, emus and pigs!!

-2018/19 is also shaping up to be a very good growing season – ably managed by Ross Varnavides of WA AG Solutions – supervising the health of the trees alongside Dr Nick, and our key person, our lady on the ground, is Ross’s mum Linda Varnavides who looks after the farm, the trees, the water, weeding, slashing, etc etc!!!
+With 2 growing years – ably managed by Ross Varnavides of WA AG Solutions – supervising the health of the trees alongside Dr Nick, and our key person, our lady on the ground, is Ross’s mum Linda Varnavides who looks after the farm, the trees, the water, weeding, slashing, etc etc!!!

 Visit our ‘Membership’ section for more information on how you can own your own piece of truffle heaven.